-With Christmas just a week away, the time to enjoy all our festive favourites is nearly here!
+With Christmas just two weeks away, the time to enjoy all our festive favourites is nearly here!
 From mulled wine to mince pies, all these delicious treats are something we look forward to every year and whilst it is important to indulge, we must be careful not to let our oral health suffer.

 1. Don’t Dismiss Your Routine